renatoasilva/com-money-transfer/README.md

         "sucess": false,
         "errors": [
             {
-                "message": "Account d0a4ada1-bba5-40b7-99eb-8c7b390a38d5 has unsufficient funds to complete the transfer."
+                "message": "Account d0a4ada1-bba5-40b7-99eb-8c7b390a38d5 has insufficient funds to complete the transfer."
             }
         ],
         "id": "b45a2a06-c372-4ce2-8477-8cb30d6d28e7",